Glimesh/glimesh.tv/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via GitHub issues or our [Discord](https://discord.gg/glimesh) the team.
+When contributing to this repository, please first discuss the change you wish to make via GitHub issues or our [Discord](https://discord.gg/glimesh) server.

 Please note we have a code of conduct, please follow it in all your interactions with the project.